Hyundai Kona Hybrid SUV review

 - Optional safety features

-With no diesel variant in the Kona range, the Hyundai Kona Hybrid becomes the most cost-effective version to run other than the fully electric model.
-The Kona EV is more expensive and in short supply, so the Hybrid could turn out to be the sweet spot in the Kona line-up for the majority of buyers.
+With no diesel variant in the Kona range, the Hyundai Kona Hybrid becomes the most cost-effective version to run other than the fully electric model, making it a top pick for company-car drivers not yet ready to make the jump to an electric car.
+The Kona EV is also more expensive, so the Hybrid is likely the sweet spot in the Kona line-up for the majority of buyers.

-CO2 emissions of around 120g/km, or slightly less with smaller wheels, will also make the Kona Hybrid an appealing choice for company car drivers, qualifying it for lower Benefit-in-Kind than a petrol SEAT Arona or Citroen C3 Aircross.
+CO2 emissions from 112g/km, or slightly more with larger wheels, will also make the Kona Hybrid an appealing choice for company car drivers, qualifying it for lower Benefit-in-Kind (BiK) than a petrol SEAT Arona or Citroen C3 Aircross.
 Rival small hybrid SUVs are relatively few and far between but do include the Toyota C-HR, and Kia Niro, while the Renault Captur E-Tech is a plug-in hybrid.

 With 139bhp, the Kona Hybrid also has a respectable amount of power on tap but its gearbox feels sluggish and 0-62mph takes over 11 seconds.
-The Kona feels less sporty than the Arona as a result, and is at its best when driven gently to make the most of its hybrid powertrain.
-At least its handling is little different to petrol versions, with reasonable grip and little body lean, but it does have a fairly firm ride on larger alloy wheels.
+The Kona feels less sporty than the Arona or Ford Puma as a result, and is at its best when driven gently to make the most of its hybrid powertrain.
+At least its handling is little different to the 1.0-litre petrol versions, with reasonable grip and little body lean.
+Suspension revisions for the facelifted model has also given the Kona Hybrid a better balance between handling and ride comfort, so it now feels less jittery over rough stretches of tarmac.

 The design of its unique alloy wheels and some blue badging is all that separates the Hybrid's looks from the rest of the Kona range, while the interior is available with white trim for the centre console and air vents.
-It also ushers in a new 10.25-inch touchscreen infotainment system from the middle Premium trim, which is wide enough to display two sets of information at once.
-We'd be tempted to go for this above the entry-level SE trim with its seven-inch screen, while Premium SE adds luxuries like leather upholstery and LED headlights but is a little expensive.
+It's also fitted with an excellent 10.25-inch touchscreen infotainment system from the middle Premium trim, which is wide enough to display two sets of information at once.
+We'd be tempted to go for this above the entry-level SE Connect trim because it adds luxuries like heated seats, a premium Krell sound system and rear USB ports, along with 18-inch wheels.

 MPG, running costs & CO2